-The Hauser Global Law School comprises four distinct and important groups: the Hauser LLM Scholars, Global Fellows, Global Faculty, and Distinguished Global Fellows.
+The Hauser Global Law School Program comprises four distinct and important groups: the Hauser Global Scholars, Global Fellows, Global Faculty, and Distinguished Global Fellows.

-(1) Hauser LLM Scholars are graduate law students selected from around the world as future leaders across the fields of legal practice, public interest, government, and industry.
-Approximately ten outstanding graduate law students receive full scholarships each year from the Hauser Global Law School.
+(1) Hauser Global Scholars are graduate law students selected from around the world as future leaders across the fields of legal practice, public interest, government, and industry.
+Approximately ten outstanding graduate law students receive full scholarships each year from the Hauser Global Law School Program.

 (2) Hauser Global Fellows are academics, lawyers, government officers, and post-doctoral students from around the world who spend up to one year in residence at NYU Law working on personal research projects.
 The primary goal of this program is to facilitate the production of scholarship and the advancement of research on significant global issues.